 Which means although I am barely back, I’m kind of travelling again next Tuesday.

-I am really excited as Kathmandu has been one of my dream travel destination since forever!
+I am really excited as Kathmandu has been one of my dream travel destinations since forever!

 I have so many things to settle and nothing is really done as I have the misfortune to be down with a 39° fever since yesterday so if this post sounds a little whacked, there’s the reason(: